ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 $ snakeviz output.stats
 ~~~

-and will start in your browser.
+which will start in your browser.
 One way to interpret is to use the table which is particularly useful to inspect the number of function calls and the elapsed time per function call.
 We are again using our `squares` and `quadruples` functions to illustrate how the output looks like.
-The table is interactive and can be sorted by any column:
+The table is interactive and can be sorted by any column.
+It also tells us that the list comprehension can be traced separately.

 ![Snakeviz table](../fig/33_snakeviz_table.png){: .image-with-shadow width="800px"}